 In April of that year, Father Edward T. Madden came to Holy Trinity from his position as chaplain at Penrose Hospital.
 Like his predecessors, the Denver native had attended St. Thomas Seminary, but unlike them, he did not undertake any building projects.
 However, he did impress upon the congregation the need for a new church, and he strengthened the parish's missionary role.
 After five years, Father Madden moved to Denver, where he became the Episcopal Vicar for Priestly Personnel in the Archdiocese.

-In 1996, Ms. CoCo Soper was assigned as Parish Director when Father Auer left for another pastorate.
-CoCo Soper was the director until July 2004; during her tenure, diocesan and Holy Cross priests celebrated the Sacraments at Holy Trinity.
-Father Mark Zacker was assigned as Pastoral Administrator in August 2004; in September 2005, he was installed as Pastor by Bishop Michael Sheridan.
+In 1996, Father Auer left for another pastorate.
+Diocesan and Holy Cross priests celebrated the Sacraments at Holy Trinity until Father Mark Zacker was assigned as Pastoral Administrator in August 2004; in September 2005, he was installed as Pastor by Bishop Michael Sheridan.